fastmachinelearning/hls4ml/setup/DEPENDENCIES.md

 _pyyaml_: for configuration file parsing <br/>
 https://pypi.python.org/pypi/PyYAML <br/>

-_Xilinx license_: required for the simulation and synthesis of the HLS
+_Xilinx Vivado license_: the package currently is only for Xilinx devices, a license is required for the simulation and synthesis of HLS code